vanbako/henad/processors/amber/design/opcodes/opclass0.md

 |---|---|---|---|
 | x | - | x | - |

+Trap note

+- To avoid undefined behaviour from out-of-range shifts, when `DRs[4:0] >= 24` a software interrupt with cause `ARITH_RANGE` is raised and the shift is not performed.

 - ## ROLur DRs, DRt

 | operation         | µop            | isa             |